janelin612/n46-crawler/README.md

 		http://blog.nogizaka46.com/asuka.saito/
 you can use this: `$ node main.js -a 'asuka.saito'`

+2. `-S` : speed mode.
+It will use more connection for crawler,but this will cause the data to not be sorted by datetime correctly.

 # Sample Result #
 The Json File will look like this: